WorkplaceX/ApplicationDoc/Application.Cli/Database/Blob/Doc.ContentIntegrate.Home.md

 # Web Application Framework
-WorkplaceX is an open source framework to simplify business application development.
-It provides the following features “out of the box”:
+WorkplaceX is an open source framework based on ASP.NET Core 5.0, SQL and Angular.
+It helps to streamline business application development and provides the following features “out of the box”:

+(Note)
+WorkplaceX applications run on **Windows** and **Linux** web servers.
+(Note)

 * Data grids (high performance with millions of records and hundreds of columns)
 * Paging (horizontal and vertical), sorting, filtering
 * Lookup window and autocomplete function
-* Master detail relations
+* Data grid master detail relations
+* Website menu navigation
 * Modern looking browser web front end (desktop and mobile)
-* Menu Navigation
 * Data access to SQL server and/or memory
 * Multilanguage support
-* Configuration
+* Configuration management

 (Youtube Link="https://www.youtube.com/embed/ORDp3uNPrSY")